-Seeking Conservation Leaders For Citizen Science
+Seeking Partners For Community Science

-Working with local conservation organizations and teams of citizen scientists, we will develop a comprehensive map of the current distribution of Joshua trees, and assess population health through on-the-ground demographic surveys.
+Working with local conservation organizations and teams of community scientists, we will develop a comprehensive map of the current distribution of Joshua trees, and assess population health through on-the-ground demographic surveys.
 The results of this study will allow us to develop a conservation plan for Joshua trees in the face of climate change.
 We are currently seeking local leaders from communities across the Mojave Desert to assist us with the project, and will hold a series of training events beginning in November, 2018.

 The project will involve three components.